Info for Patients and Visitors

 • Appropriate use of telehealth visits and in-person appointments;

-• Screening of Tanner Medical Group patients for symptoms and potential COVID-19 exposure;
+• Potential screening of Tanner Medical Group patients for symptoms and exposure to a variety of viral infections;

 • Hand sanitizing stations at all entries, exits and other critical areas within hospitals and Tanner Medical Group practices;